An introduction to the Machine Learning Assisted Image Annotation method (MAIA).

 As the training proposals usually contain many instances that actually are not interesting objects, they are manually filtered (by you) in the second stage.
 In this stage, you select only the actually interesting objects of all proposals.
 These are used in the third step.

-As with the training proposals, the annotation candidates can contain detections that are not actually interesting objects.
+As with the training proposals of the novelty detection, the annotation candidates can contain detections that are not actually interesting objects.
 In addition, the machine learning model only detects the objects and does not attempt to automatically assign labels to them.
 In the fourth step, the annotation candidates are again manually filtered to select only the actually interesting objects.
 Furthermore, labels are manually attached to the selected candidates which are subsequently transformed to actual annotations.

 While it is likely that some interesting objects are missed by MAIA, the process is much faster for large image collections than the purely manual approach.
 If you still need to make sure that all objects are annotated, you can use MAIA as a first step to annotate the majority of the objects and then add a manual sweep through the images to find objects that were missed.
 The objects that were detected using MAIA can serve as examples to identify the missed ones.